MikeSWang/Triumvirate/docs/source/installation.rst

 Here ``cppinstall`` builds both a static library and a binary executable, ``cpplibinstall`` only the former and ``cppappbuild`` only the latter.
-To enable OpenMP parallelisation, append ``useomp=true`` or ``useomp=1`` to the end of the second line as shown above.
+To enable OpenMP parallelisation, append ``useomp=true`` or ``useomp=1`` to the end of the second line as shown above; see also '`OpenMP support`_' below.

 By default, the static library is compiled to ``build/lib/libtrv.a`` and the binary executable is compiled to ``build/bin/triumvirate`` in the repository